zrnth/playwright-java-automation/README.md

 # Playwright Automation Project – SauceDemo

 ## Introduction
-This is a simple Playwright automation project that I built step by step while learning web automation.
+This is a simple Playwright automation project that I built step by step while completing a web automation task.
 The goal was to automate the SauceDemo website by following one basic flow for all 6 users provided on the website.